777arc/textbook/content/filters.rst

 Filter Representation
 *************************

 For most filters we will see (known as FIR type filters), we can represent the filter itself with a single array of floats.
-For symmetrical filters, which 99% are, these floats will be real (versus complex), and there will usually be an odd number of floats.
+For symmetrical filters, these floats will be real (versus complex), and there will usually be an odd number of floats.
 We call this array of floats the "filter taps".
 We often use :math:`h` as the symbol for filter taps.
 Here is an example of a set of filter taps, which define one filter:

 .. code-block:: python